amplication/docs/docs/how-to/amplication-ai.md

 Feel free to explore and experiment with Jovu.
 It's designed to be a valuable asset in your Amplication workflow.

 :::note
-For more examples on how to effectively use Jovu, see the [Amplication AI Examples](/amplication-ai-examples) page.
+For more real world examples on how to effectively use Jovu, see the [Amplication AI Examples](/amplication-ai-examples) page.
 :::

 ## Customize Your AI Experience